-Styled as a professional diving tool, the wristwatch features a high-contrast color scheme with the black-and-white hands standing clearly over the green background that, to increase contrast level to an even higher degree, seems to be sand-blasted.
+Styled as a professional diving tool, the wristwatch features a high-contrast color scheme with the black-and-white hands standing clearly over the green background that, to increase contrast level to an even higher degree, is sand-blasted.

-Watches with off-centered sub-dials are often difficult to read, but this one seems to be quite okay: as soon as you have figured out that the dial at 6 o’clock is a power reserve indicator and the one between 9 and 11 is a (literally) small seconds counter, everything becomes easy.
-By the way, you’ve probably already noticed that the power reserve pointer, too, is covered with light-grey Superluminova, so you will never have to worry whether the watch is wound-up or not: even in total darkness the hand will glow brightly enough.
+Watches with off-centered sub-dials are often difficult to read, but this one is okay: as soon as you have figured out that the dial at 6 o’clock is a power reserve indicator and the one between 9 and 11 is a (literally) small seconds counter, everything becomes easy.
+By the way, you’ve probably already noticed that the power reserve pointer, too, is covered with light-grey Superluminova, so you will never have to worry whether the watch is wound-up or not: even in the total darkness, the hand will glow brightly enough.

-As for the strap, it seems to be a rather standard nondescript, but rather comfortable rubber band with the usual safety folding clasp that features their proprietary extension system.
-Nothing really fancy in this department although I would have expected something more interesting like, say, a good mesh bracelet or something like that.
+As for the strap, it is a standard nondescript, but comfortable rubber band with the usual safety folding clasp that features their proprietary extension system.
+Nothing fancy in this department although I would have expected something more interesting like, say, a good mesh bracelet or something like that.